Richard Hourican |

 The neighbour can consent, dissent and appoint their own surveyor, dissent and agree to use one agreed surveyor, or fail to respond within the required period. -

-A full Party Wall Award may not be needed, but a Schedule of Condition Survey is strongly recommended before works start. -
+A full Party Wall Award may not be needed, but a Schedule of Condition Survey is often recommended before works start. -

 If there is dissent or no response

-A dispute is deemed to have arisen and a Party Wall Award service is required to prepare the formal document that controls how the notifiable works may proceed.
+A dispute may be deemed to have arisen and surveyors are appointed to prepare a formal Award controlling how the notifiable works may proceed.

-Starting notifiable works without following the Party Wall process can expose the building owner to unnecessary delay, legal cost and neighbour disputes.
-The correct paperwork, including a formal Party Wall Award where required, should be dealt with before the notifiable works begin.
+Starting notifiable works without following the Party Wall process can expose the building owner to avoidable delay, legal cost and neighbour disputes.
+The correct paperwork should be addressed before the notifiable works begin.

 - Injunction risk and project stoppage – an adjoining owner may seek legal action to stop works where notice should have been served.